Transportation Insurance – Aviation: When Is The Report For Kobe Bryants Fatal Crash Expected?

 The aircraft was only 100 feet from the tops of the cloud and in a matter of seconds would certainly have broken through into clear air.
 Air traffic controllers had told Zobayan that the tops of the cloud were at 731.5 meters 2,400 feet.
 Video footage later examined by the NTSB reveals surrounding clouds at that approximate height.

 The NTSB update offered no assumption whatsoever about what caused the Jan.
 26 crash in Calabasas, northwest of Los Angeles, because the investigation is still ongoing and a final report is not due for about a year.
-Nevertheless, the report said there was no evidence of wreckage-based mechanical failure reviewed by the scene experts.
+Nevertheless, the scene experts reviewed the report and found no evidence of wreckage-based mechanical failure.

-Detectives also assume that because a tree branch was cut at the site of the accident, the twin engines functioning and the rotors rotated at the time of impact.
+Detectives also assume that the twin engines were functioning and the rotors were rotating at the time of impact because a tree branch was cut at the site of the accident.
 All four of the chopper’s propellers seemed to have similar damage, the update stated.

-An unnamed witness told the NTSB the hillside in which the accident occurred was enveloped in mist when he heard the helicopter nearing.
+An unnamed witness told the NTSB that he heard the helicopter nearing as it approached the hillside, which was enveloped in mist at the time of the accident.
 It sounded fine and he then had seen the blue-and-white aircraft materialize from the cloud moving forward and down.
 It began rolling to the left, and he caught a glimpse of the belly of the aircraft.
 Inside of 2 secs, it rammed onto the hillside just below him.

 Veteran pilots have mentioned that within the dense atmosphere Zobayan becomes disoriented.